You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Troll crosses were often put onto entrances, such as above a door or window, and on posts near an entrance.
 Troll crosses have been seen applied to cast metal cookware.
 Troll crosses can also be carved into loafs of bread when baking.

-• The cost for the workshop and one cross is $45.
+• The cost for the workshop is $55.

 • FREE ADMISSION to the festival is included with each online workshop PRE-REGISTRATION

-• The cost for the workshop and piece is $110.
+• The cost for the workshop is $35.

 • FREE ADMISSION to the festival is included with each online workshop PRE-REGISTRATION